-(b) To send you marketing communications by post based on legitimate interest or otherwise where we process your personal information based on our legitimate interests.
-For more information on this, please see “Legitimate Interests”.
+(b) To send you marketing communications by post or your business email address based on our legitimate interests or otherwise where we process your personal information based on our legitimate interests.
+For more information on this, please see “Legitimate Interests” below.

 (c) To manage our work effectively and provide you with the best experience by analysing and segmenting our supporter base, to enable us to tailor and target our approach and provide the best service and experience according to your interests as well as in relation to the level of support you may be able to provide.

 (d) Profiling your personal data: An important component in Be the Business being able to match mentees with suitable mentors is by profiling your personal data.
 We use elements of your personal data such as business type, the kind of help you need, age band, location, email, ethnicity and gender and use this to find a suitable match, and in some cases we use an algorithm to help us.
 You will be informed that we are using an algorithm to match you before you sign up to any mentoring scheme and you will be asked for your explicit consent for us to use automated profiling on your personal data

 (e) For research and analysis purposes – this may include inviting you to participate in surveys or research or analysing usage data from our website to improve our content or user experience.

 (f) For the provision of services or “administration” – this may include:

 i.
 Dealing with gifts in kind or corporate sponsorship, including communications to confirm and say thank you, or for other administrative reasons relating to your gift.

 ii.
 Dealing with any transaction you enter into with us and for us to fulfil any contract with you (for example, where you sign up to an event).

 iii.
 Preparing reports about our work, services and events.

 iv.
 When you contact us to ask questions.